localgovdrupal/docs/docs/src/content/features/directories.md

 Directory Items are pieces of content, and pages, in their own right but also a member of 1 or more Directory Channels.
 For example, a _School_ content type could allow editors to publish detailed information on individual schools and belong to the _Secondary schools_ Channel.

 As a minimum a Directory Item must belong to a _Primary_ Channel, and this can be any Channel which accepts Directory Items of that type e.g. School.
-The _Primary_ Channel is required as it is the basis for the inferred URL and breadcrumb as described above.
-Items may also, optionally, belong  multiple _Other_ Channels, these additional Channels do not influence the URL or breadcrumb but do still impact the available Facets (as described below).
+The _Primary_ Channel is required as it is the basis for the inferred URL and breadcrumb (as described above).
+Items may also belong to multiple _Other_ Channels, these additional Channels do not influence the URL or breadcrumb but will include the Item in it's list and do still impact the available Facets (as described below).

 In order to allow users to filter Directory Items by Directory Facets, Items must be 'tagged' with the appropriate Facets.
 When creating\editing an Item, the available Facets is determined by the Channels it belongs to.
 For example, consider the following Channels: